bitwiseworks/python-os2/Doc/tutorial/classes.rst

 Classes
 *******

+Classes provide a means of bundling data and functionality together.
+Creating a new class creates a new *type* of object, allowing new *instances* of that type to be made.
+Each class instance can have attributes attached to it for maintaining its state.
+Class instances can also have methods (defined by its class) for modifying its state.

 Compared with other programming languages, Python's class mechanism adds classes with a minimum of new syntax and semantics.
 It is a mixture of the class mechanisms found in C++ and Modula-3.
 Python classes provide all the standard